Instructor: Kenny Morrell

 This course focuses on developing the ability to read critically, listen attentively, and construct knowledge from the readings and through conversations with other members of the class in both written and spoken contexts.
 Consequently, the most basic requirement for this course is attending the plenary sessions and colloquia.
 The plenary sessions serve two important functions.
 First, they provide contextualizing information for the readings.
 Second, they offer members of the Search community the opportunity to develop the ability to listen carefully and critically follow a verbal and visual presentation.

 The attendance policy reflects national norms based on data from the United States Bureau of Labor Statistics.
 Full-time employees on average receive eight days of paid sick leave per year.
 The semester consists of approximately sixteen weeks, or one third of a year, so you may miss up to three class meetings for whatever reason without penalty.
 I will record your attendance at the plenary sessions, so make sure I am aware of your presence.
-Your performance on the quiz at the beginning of every colloquium and the record of your contributions to the discussion as described below will document your attendance in the colloquia.
+The record of your contributions to the discussion as described below will document your attendance in the colloquia.
 For each session you miss after those three allowed absences, I will subtract three points from your attendance grade.
 So, for the fourth time you miss class, your attendance grade will go down to ninety-seven from one hundred.
 Your grade for attendance will account for ten percent of your final grade.

 Contributing to those discussions will require you to